-The Incident Command System (ICS)CS organizational structure for a capacity/transmission limitation emergency is shown in fig. 2-1a & 2-1b.
-The ICS structure shown in fig 2-1b is implemented immediately for unanticipated events.
-The System Operator assumes the Incident Commander-(IC) role in the initial response notifying System Operations and Distribution management.
+The Incident Command System (ICS) organizational structure for a capacity/transmission limitation emergency is shown in fig. 2 1a & 2 1b.
+The ICS structure shown in fig 2 1b is implemented immediately for unanticipated events.
+The System Operator assumes the Incident Commander (IC) role in the initial response notifying System Operations and Distribution management.
 As System Operations management begins to arrive at the System Control Center (SCC), they will begin to fill the roles until the full ICS structure can be established as shown in fig. 2-1a at which point the T&S Vice President may fulfill the role of Incident Commander if the event warrants.
 Principal notification and communication links for identification and declaration of conditions are shown in fig. 2-2 through fig. 2-6.
 Declaration of the system condition is normally made by the System Operations Department following authorization by the Incident Commander.
 For loss of capacity or transmission, imminent or actual, the diagnosis of the situation and declaration of the condition must be made by the FPL System Operator.
 The actions to be taken will depend on the expected duration and severity and will be communicated to the Incident Commander as soon as practicable and the appropriate ICS Structure will be activated.

-The System Operations Department will be responsible for the tasks that require coordination with andbetween among the FRCC Reliability Coordinator $(RC){T}$ and adjacent Transmission Operators and & Balancing Authorities.
-These tasks include coordination with the FRCC Reliability Coordinator (RC) and Transmission Operators that are affected.
+The System Operations Department will be responsible for the tasks that require coordination between the FRCC Reliability Coordinator (RC) and adjacent Transmission Operators & Balancing Authorities.
 They shall be notified of all Transmission Emergencies.
 The FRCC RC will then keep all entities aware of the emergency conditions.
 The State Capacity Emergency Coordinator (SCEC) and the affected Balancing Authorities shall be advised of all capacity issues including operating reserve margin, extreme temperatures, customer appeals, and any plans of demand side management or Load Shed.
 The SCEC will then make all other entities in the region aware of any operating issues.

-The Incident Commander will be responsible for the_initiating the activation and staffing of the FPL Command Center (FPLCC) and the overall Area Command structure of the FPL Emergency Response Organization.
+The Incident Commander will be responsible for initiating the activation and staffing of the FPL Command Center (FPLCC) and the overall Area Command structure of the FPL Emergency Response Organization.
 The FPLCC is typically staffed during a foreseen capacity shortfall, transmission emergency, or long term fuel emergency with key members of each FPL Business Unit.
-Each Business Unit Head would-will also increase internal staffing as necessary during these emergency conditions.
+Each Business Unit Head will also increase internal staffing as necessary during these emergency conditions.